 Clear skies were coming, evening was coming, and the aurora forecast and numbers were still good.

-Arrived at LLCC and was made introductions and told them I was heading down to the lake with my friend Christy, who had already arrived.
+Arrived at LLCC and met everyone who was already there and told them I was heading down to the lake with my friend Christy, who had already arrived.
 (Whom I met through Kristine’s free Milky Way Master course!)

 Got down to the lake before dark and tried to explore.
 The beach was not pointing north, but I knew that when I used PlanitPro (thanks Kristine!!).
 The spots I had found on opposite sides of the lake were drenched and soaked (I love my Sketcher hiking boots that I treated with mink oil, no leaks).
 There was no way I could safely get my camera equipment to either of these locations.